 Time to upgrade to the new PDQ Inventory 9.
 Yes, there are new features.
 Read on to see what’s new in this version.
 If your PDQ Inventory license is current, you can get these upgrades at no extra charge.

 Add computers to PDQ Inventory with the network discovery tool.
 This handy new feature will scan supplied IP ranges and add the discovered devices to your PDQ Inventory database.
-This feature does require a current PDQ Inventory license of Pro or higher.
+This feature does require a current PDQ Inventory license.
 Simply to go Add Computers > Network Discovery.

 This will bring up the Network Discovery window that will allow you to specify a Subnet or IP addresses or IP address ranges to find computers.
 Click Start Discovery to begin adding computers and devices to PDQ Inventory, which will open the Network Discovery Status window to allow you to see the progress.

 PDQ Inventory 9 introduces wildcards for use in creating registry scanners (these are similar to the changes introduced in the File Scanner back in version 8).
-Registry scanners are a Pro or higher feature.
 Add a registry scanner in File > Preferences > Scan Profiles.
 Click New and in the Scan Profile: New Scan Profile window, select Add > Registry.

 Available wildcards are listed for your reference.
 For example the Registry scanner below scans all subkeys and values under HKEY_LOCAL_MACHINE\SOFTWARE\Google\Update\ClientState.
 The data collected can be used to determine if the 32 or 64-bit version of Chrome is installed.